jack1362/Wordleee/README.md

 # Wordleee: A Word Guessing Game
 This was a simplistic program that was made for the end of year project for AP Computer Science Principles

-This project is a Python implementation of a word-guessing game inspired by "Worlde," which was originally published by The New York Times.
+This project is a Python implementation of a word-guessing game inspired by "Wordle," which was originally published by The New York Times.
 It uses OOP and the Pygame library for rendering the interface.